- FRITZ!Box 7590

 Setting up port sharing in the FRITZ!Box

-Important:If the FRITZ!Box shares the existing Internet connection of another router ("Internet connection via Internet router as IP client"), then you must configure port sharing settings in the router that your FRITZ!Box is behind.
+Important:If the FRITZ!Box uses the existing internet connection of another router ("Internet connection via internet router as IP client"), you must configure port sharing settings in the router that your FRITZ!Box is behind.